 Vines have been nurtured back to balance, tended by hand on terraced vineyards that one in every 3 years find themselves under ash clouds hurled into the sky from the very mountain they are planted on, a volcano, Mt Etna!

 In the winery, they have played the mad scientist experimenting with an incredible array of variables to find the best way to express the personality of these extreme sites.
-A couple of generations ago wines were given just 1 day on skins, she describes them as grape juice.
+A couple of generations ago wines were given just 1 day on skins, described by some as being like grape juice.
 Today they sort fruit by hand and seek to find the best way to guide wines and reveal the true expression of their vineyards.
 Whilst they have applied modern technologies, they have done so with restraint.

 People ask “How long will they age?”
 “What will they look like in 20 years?”
 The answer is just an educated guess, no-one knows yet!
 That excites me, they’ve made such great strides, in such a short time.
 It’s like watching a start-up with the wisdom of elders to support it, jumping the hurdles and avoiding the mistakes of inexperience, yet still, they have so much to learn!